 You’ll be required to produce the original purchase as a proof of purchase.
 So, don’t lose the receipt in the midst of the excitement.

 The Matrand is the most affordable beds in Ikea’s line of latex mattresses.
 But that’s probably because it is made from man-made materials.

-This mattress has two layers and a cover that makes its 7 1/8’’ thickness.
-Its comfort layer is a 2 – inch latex layer that promises even weight distribution and contourability.
-Its base is a 5 – inch 1.7 lb/cu.ft polyfoam that supports your weight on the comfort layer.
+This mattress has 2 layers and a cover that make its 7 1/8’’ thickness.
+Its comfort layer is a 2-inch latex layer that promises even weight distribution and contourability.
+Its base is a 5-inch 1.7 lb/cu.ft polyfoam that supports your weight on the comfort layer.

-Featuring synthetic latex, this mattress has been engineered to offer more support, comfort, and pressure relief than standard polyfoam.
+Featuring synthetic latex, this mattress has been engineered to offer more support, comfort, and pressure relief than typical polyfoam.
 But that does not make it a perfect match for natural latex foam.